austinjamesrobinson/100DaysOfCode/log.md

 * No progress today!
 I focused on my writing and my designs.
 I will make up for today tomorrow!

 ### Day 16
+* Today proved a busier day than I thought, which is no escuse.
+I am making a plan for tomorrow to ensure I get back on track.

 ### Day 17